ManyDesigns/Portofino/portofino-openid/src/main/resources/META-INF/resources/m/openid/openid-selector/README.txt

 localization is reusing sprite from English localization, Ukrainian localization is reusing sprite from Russian localization, etc.

-So, if provider list in root localization changes, localizations that reuse the sprite must be also changed, or unlinked or relinked to new root localization.
+So, if provider list in rootFactory localization changes, localizations that reuse the sprite must be also changed, or unlinked or relinked to new rootFactory localization.

 HOWTO
 -------------------